A look back to cloud computing: Evolution

 - By next year, at least half of IT spending will be cloud-based;

 Here we are at the end of another blog.
 It was exciting to remember my blogging journey.
-We need to continue to remember this technology is moving fast and companies have to keep progressing if they want to stay ahead of the competition.
+We need to continue to remember cloud computing is moving fast and companies have to keep progressing if they want to stay ahead of the competition.

 Photo source: www.pexels.com